adrtod/rchallenge/README.md

 new_challenge(template="challenge_fr.rmd")
 ```

-You will obtain a ready-to-use challenge in the folder `~/Dropbox/mychallenge` containing:
+You will obtain a ready-to-use challenge in the folder `Dropbox/mychallenge` containing:

 - `challenge.rmd`: template R Markdown script for the webpage.
-- `data`: directory of the data containing `data_train` and data_test` datasets.
+- `data`: directory of the data containing `data_train` and `data_test` datasets.
 - `submissions`: directory of the submissions.
 It will contain one subdirectory per team
     where they can submit their submissions.
 The subdirectories are shared with
     Dropbox.